webpack/webpack/README.md

 # Introduction

 Webpack is a bundler for modules.
-The main purpose is to bundle javascript files for usage in a browser.
+The main purpose is to bundle javascript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.

 **TL;DR**